Introduction

 System design questions

-These questions assess a candidate’s abilities to design and implement scalable and maintainable software solutions.
-They may require the candidate to design a system for a certain problem or optimize an existing one.
+These particular questions assess a candidate’s abilities to design and implement scalable and maintainable software solutions.
+They require the candidate to design a system for a specific problem or may expect them to optimize an existing one.

 Some of the examples are designing social media network APIs, algorithms for image processing, and components for a web application.